bobbingwide/fizzie/readme.txt

 Contents:

-* Fifteen templates
+* Seventeen templates
-* Twenty five template parts
+* Twenty eight template parts

 The `block-templates` are: